cevans42ca/PasteBin/README.md

+This project will let you easily copy and paste text between computers on the same network without it going to the internet.

 # Bare Minimum PasteBin

-This project is intended for very specific circumstances.
+This project may be useful to you if all of the following are true.

-* You're headed to the cottage, or somewhere with a good WiFi router but spotty internet.
+* You're headed to the cottage, or somewhere with a good WiFi router but spotty internet (OR) You want to copy and paste text between computers without it going to the internet but you're OK with it being unsecured on the local network.
 * You want to be able to copy and paste snippets of text (not Rich Text) between your devices.
-* You have a web browser of some kind on all devices you want to copy text from/to, and a shared clipboard.
+* You have a web browser of some kind on all devices you want to copy text from/to, and a shared OS clipboard.
 (Sorry, PS4 fans.)
 * There's going to be a computer there, or at least something capable of getting and running a Java 1.8 (or later) program.
 (JDK 1.8 was released March 2014.)
 * You're able to prepare before you head up, or download something small (1 MB) at an opportune time.
 * The WiFi is trusted, and you're not copying anything confidential, so you don't need any kind of security or authentication.